stockmind/gpd-pocket-ubuntu-respin/README.md

  - https://www.reddit.com/r/GPDPocket/comments/6idnia/linux_on_gpd_pocket/ - Base project files and amazing collection of tips and tricks to get all up and running
  - http://linuxiumcomau.blogspot.com/ - Respin script and info
  - http://hansdegoede.livejournal.com/ - Kernel patches and amazing work on Bay Trail and Cherry Trail devices

- Kudos and all the credits go to them!
+ - https://www.indiegogo.com/projects/gpd-pocket-7-0-umpc-laptop-ubuntu-or-win-10-os-laptop--2/x/16403171#/ - GPD Pocket Indiegogo Campaign page

- Repository need a lot of refactoring to naming scripts better and documenting things.
-I'll do it in the next days.
+ Kudos and all the credits for things not related to my work go to developers and users on those pages!

 # What works out of the box